 This chart compares the COP of a GSHP with the COP variation of an ASHP over the winter months.
 The wide swings in air temperature vary the COP of an ASHP hugely (the area between the red and blue lines) and show how day time running might be a lot better than night time.
 The black line for the GSHP is steady but declines as the ground is cooled by the season as well as the demand from the heat pump.
 Note the huge difference between the blue line and the black line which shows why ground source heat pumps are generally better.

 Our system seeks to ignore that horrible blue line (i.e. don’t run the ASHP at night) and to operate around the red line and the black line.
-Those lines diverge after January where the ground gets colder and day time temperatures start to recover and it makes sense to focus on daytime running of the ASHP.
+Those lines diverge after January where the ground gets colder and day time temperatures start to recover and it then makes sense to focus on daytime running of the ASHP.
 Here comes the big concept.
 We can also grab some of the day time warmth to benefit the GSHP and flatten and lift the black line to a COP of around 4.
-We do this with a tank and some air to water heat exchangers, shown on the left of the diagram above.
+We do this with a tank and some air-to-water heat exchangers, shown on the left of the diagram above.

+Here’s how it works.
 The outlet flow from the GSHP is typically around zero degrees, or colder, so the ambient air is nearly always warmer, especially during the daytime.
 The heat in the air is captured with three car type radiators and fans and circulated into the large buffer tank.
 This water goes to the ground loops whenever the heat pump and its circulation pump runs.
 There will be times when the tank is actually hot enough to feed energy back into the ground.
 Imagine a nice sunny day when the tank has been independently spooling up to 12c or so and the heat pump starts up and dumps 1,000 litres straight into the ground loops.
 This won’t happen often but the ground will rarely be fed temperatures below zero.
-Generally the ground loops start off warmer and are in warmer earth.
+Generally the ground loops will start off warmer and in warmer earth.
 The overall result is that we take a system that is intrinsically very good and make it much better.
 A higher COP gives much lower bills.
 A COP lift from 3 to 4 produces 33% more heat for your money; it’s that significant.
 That’s a good starting point but we can improve a lot more on that.

 Concept number two:

 Off-peak electricity can be had at night (for the car charging brigade) and when that is multiplied up by a heat pump the result is astonishingly cheap energy.
 A 10kW heat pump running 7 hours nightly for the whole 200 days of winter delivers 14,000kW.hrs for a mere £260.
 Crazy but true!
 The maths says it all; 7.5p for 1 kW.hr boosted by the COP makes 4kW.hr – divide 7.5 by 4 and you get 1.88p per kW.hr.
 How good is that?
-Well, gas is four times more expensive and electricity is twelve times more expensive, so yes, it’s good alright.
+Well, gas is four times more expensive and direct electricity is twelve times more expensive, so yes, it’s good alright.

 But it has to be stored ready for the next day, hence some tanks.
 Two 1,000 litre tanks for 2,000 litres of heating storage.